HWHapply/VID/README.md

 --sample_column your_sample_id_colname \
 --marker_dir your_marker_file_directory
 ```
+The markers will be filetered out before model training.
+If the label file is not specified with parameter `label_dir` by user, the markers will also be applied for labeling.

 ### __Output files__: <br>
 The code will automatically create output directory in current working directory named with the starting timestamp:
 ```